Emily Thornberry: 1st term (2005–2010)

 Thornberry's main interests since becoming an MP have been in health, housing, the environment and equality.
 She has also spoken on the need for more affordable housing, particularly in Islington.
-In 2006, Thornberry introduced the Housing Association Bill, a Private Member's Bill which sought to improve the control of housing association tenants over their landlords.
-Many of the ideas from this bill were taken up by the Cave Review.
+In 2006, Thornberry introduced the Housing Association Bill, a private member's bill which sought to improve the control of housing association tenants over their landlords, with many of the ideas from this bill were taken up by the Cave Review.
 On environmental matters, Thornberry worked with Friends of the Earth and World Wide Fund for Nature (WWF) to campaign for a Climate Change Bill and a Marine Bill.
 In 2006, Thornberry won the ePolitix Award for Environment Champion of the Year after being nominated by WWF.

-In 2008, Thornberry supported a change in the law to allow single women and lesbian couples to seek in vitro fertilisation treatment.
+In May 2008, Thornberry supported a change in the law to allow single women and lesbian couples to seek in vitro fertilisation treatment.

 In 2009, she was appointed as a ministerial aide in the Department of Energy and Climate Change and attended the Copenhagen Summit in December that year with Joan Ruddock and Ed Miliband.